 With the other one we visited Merenkurkku archipelago where the land uplift is still influencing the environment.

 There were swans everywhere!
 This is from the Söderfjärden crater.
+(Trying to take the Finland 100th birthday picture.)

 My other cousin is a judge and he showed me around the Royal Court (Hovioikeus).